HasheebKazi/colorgame/readme.md

   - easy: 3 squares
   - hard: 6 squares

-This project is part of Colt Steeles Udemy web development course.
+This project is part of Colt Steele's Udemy web development course.
 All HTML and CSS was copied from the exercise.
 All js is my own work.